 Most individuals pursuing a career in genetic counseling begin with a baccalaureate degree in medical sciences, biology, psychology, among others possible degrees with specific courses in genetics, upper-level sciences, math etc. Individuals are encouraged to obtain experience in advocacy as well as shadowing or an internship with genetic counselors.
 Opportunities for obtaining advocacy experience include volunteering with a crisis center or center for domestic violence among other possibilities.
 You can use the form below to find genetic counselors in Indiana or the National Society of Genetic Counselors ( NSGC ) website to find genetic counselors around the country willing to have individuals shadow them.

-You must apply through the National Match Service.
+You must apply through the National Match Service as well as to each individual program.
 Application requirements vary by school and typically include your undergraduate transcript, GRE scores, a personal statement, and letters of recommendation.
 The due dates for applications also vary, but are typically between December and February.
 Most programs interview selected applicants in the spring followed by a national Match Day (applicants notified of acceptance or denial from every program in the country) in late April for the classes beginning in the following Fall.

 Helpful resourced include: